umd-lib/avalon/UMD-README.md

 The session cookie is configured by the "config/initializers/session_store.rb" file.
-In a stock Avalon, the "SameSite" attribute of the cookie is never set, and the "Secure" flag is only set for production environments (and the when the HTTP protocol is "https").
+In a stock Avalon, the "SameSite" attribute of the cookie is never set, and the "Secure" flag is only set for production environments (and when the HTTP protocol is "https").

 As documented by [MDN][mdn-browser-compatibility], when the "SameSite" attribute